 Worship Services, Sunday School, and Bible Study

-Virtual Worship is live every Sunday at 10 a.m. and 5 p.m. on our website, Facebook page and YouTube channel.
+In-person and online worship is every Sunday at 9:45 a.m.
+Online worship can be viewed on our website, Facebook page, and YouTube channel.

 The Shepherd’s Table